Halichoeres californicus

-Oxyjulis californica is a species of wrasse native to the eastern Pacific Ocean along the coasts of California and Baja California.
+Halichoeres californicus is a species of wrasse native to the eastern Pacific Ocean along the coasts of California and Baja California.
 Its distribution extends from Salt Point in Sonoma County, California, to southern central Baja California, near Cedros Island.
 It is a very common species; its common name in Spanish is señorita.

 This fish can grow to 25 cm in total length.
 Its body is fusiform, frequently described as "cigar-shaped".
 It is brown or shiny bronze dorsally and orange on its sides, becoming paler ventrally.
 The base of the tail fin is mostly covered with a large black or chocolate brown spot.
 The mouth is small and it has protruding "buck teeth" which it uses to scrape tiny invertebrate prey items off of kelp.

 This fish lives in near-coastal marine habitats, especially kelp forests and reefs.
 It has been observed at depths of 73 m, but it generally lives at 20 m or less.
 It may cruise in a small school, but if threatened, it often retreats to the bottom, digging into the substrate to hide.
 It also rests on the bottom at night, burrowing in backwards so only its head sticks out of the substrate.